Camping Guide to Ocala National Forest

 A big attraction, aside from shady and spacious campsites, is the nearby Paisley Woods Bicycle Trail, a 22-mile single-loop trail through pristine forest to the Alexander Springs Recreation Area.

-While classified as a recreation area, the “beach” is not much to look at, nor is the shallow lake anything to get excited about, and levels depend on forest runoff.
+While classified as a recreation area, the “beach” is not much, nor is the shallow lake anything to get excited about.
+Levels depend on forest runoff.

-There is a 1.2-mile hiking trail that circumnavigates the lake, and the Florida Trail passes near here after winding 72 miles through the forest.
+There is a 1.2-mile hiking trail that circumnavigates the lake, and there’s a connection to Florida Trail, which 72 miles through the forest.

 The recreation area is gated and has 42 sites for tents or recreational vehicles, but no hookups.
 Each site has a picnic table, fire ring and grill.
 Potable water and a dump station are available, as are restrooms with showers and firewood.

-This campground has first-come, first-served sites, but you should have a backup plan during the peak winter season.
+This campground often has vacancies for walk-ins, but have a backup plan in peak winter season.

 Directions to Clearwater Lake: From the junction of SR 42 and SR 19 in Altoona, drive 6.4 miles east on SR 42 towards Paisley.
 The entrance to the Clearwater Lake Recreation Area is on your left.